What characteristics an application built with a Cloud Native approach has

 The application is split into small independent modules, or microservices.

-Each is responsible for its own function.
-For example, in a food delivery service, separate microservices handle the menu, checkout, payment, delivery, and reviews.
+For example, in a food delivery service, separate microservices handle the menu, order placement, payment, delivery, and reviews.

 These components can be improved and scaled independently.